rd--/blksc3/md/notes.md

 # Url

-An initial file can be loaded by setting the Url parameter _e_, i.e. _blksc3-wasm.html?e=help/graph/Jmcc - Why SuperCollider.xml_.
+An initial file can be loaded by setting the Url parameter _e_, i.e. _blksc3-wasm.html?e=help/graph/Jmcc - Why SuperCollider_.

+This loads the .sl notes as well as the .json graph, i.e. _blksc3.html?e=help/guide/2.05%20Type%20Annotations_

 # Notes